-Internships offer the opportunity to supplement classroom theory with practical knowledge gained from a carefully monitored, field-based learning experience in a professional setting.
+Internships allow students to supplement classroom theory with practical knowledge gained from a carefully monitored, field-based learning experience in a professional setting.
 Internships provide either a general career exploratory experience (experimental internship) or a pre-professional level experience related to the student’s academic objectives (departmental internship).

-Evaluation of the Internship The faculty sponsor is responsible for the evaluation of the internship experience.
-The faculty sponsor evaluates the student’s written work (written work might include a paper, journals, posters, exhibits, etc.) and the on-site supervisor’s evaluation of the intern’s work: 1 copy is given to the faculty sponsor and 1 copy is given to the Student Professional Development Office.
+The faculty sponsor is responsible for the evaluation of the internship experience.
+The faculty sponsor evaluates the student’s written work (written work might include a paper, journals, posters, exhibits, etc.) and the on-site supervisor’s evaluation of the intern’s work.

 The intern will fill out an electronic evaluation of their experience of the internship.